 Low-Dose Aspirin to Prevent Preeclampsia

-CMQCC, in partnership with March of Dimes, select hospitals statewide, and community partners are collaborating to promote the use of daily low-dose aspirin for pregnant individuals at risk for preeclampsia.
+CMQCC, in partnership with March of Dimes, select hospitals statewide, and community partners are collaborating to promote the use of daily low-dose aspirin for women and birthing people at risk for preeclampsia.
 Low-dose aspirin, as recommended by a healthcare provider, is the only known effective solution to prevent preeclampsia.

 About Preeclampsia

-Preeclampsia is a serious disease during pregnancy, where high blood pressure and other complications can put the baby and pregnant person at risk.
+Preeclampsia is a serious disease during pregnancy, where high blood pressure and other complications can put women and birthing people, as well as the baby, at risk.
 It affects about 4% of pregnancies in the United States and accounts for 6% of preterm births.
 Black birthing individuals are at greater risk for developing preeclampsia, due to heightened experiences of racism, further exacerbating disparities in maternal health outcomes.

 Resources for pregnant persons